 - Small forums;

-You can use a low-code solution if you don’t need a highly customized solution.
-You are fine with just filling in a database and adjusted styles, colours, etc. In such a case, a low-code platform will provide you with all that you need.
+You can use a Low-Code solution if you don’t need a highly customized solution.
+You are fine with just filling in a database and adjusting styles, colors, etc. In such a case, a Low-Code platform will provide you with all that you need.

-However, if you count on a high customization level, a website, or an app that looks like it came from your company, be ready to pay.
+However, if you count on a high customization level, be ready to pay.
 The more precise your requirements are, the higher is the customization level.

 Consider it in advance and plan the budget accordingly.

 Digital accessibility requirements are another challenge to those who prefer Low-Code.
 Digital accessibility requirements are difficult to implement in a website based on a template.
 To use a Low-Code platform for developing a website with digital accessibility requirements, you need to:

 - Bring the Low-Code prototype to the company’s standards.

 It might be difficult, if not impossible.
 And making your content available to as many people as possible might be the foundation of your business.

 If a company has digital accessibility requirements, using a Low-Code solution might not be the best option.